abrarShariar/Cpp-Phone/README.md

 **How to run the software** : Open the subfolder Code, Run *main.exe* and PLAY !!

+In case of using the **Music** app please make sure you have added all your music files (.wav / .ogg format) in the music subfolder under Code directory

 Before running the software please read the [Documentation] (http://abrarshariar.github.io/cpp_phone_documentation/index.html)

 Cpp-Phone